-Modern Marimba is a cultural destination for the performing arts featuring marimba, vibraphone, and other mallet percussion keyboard music in Southwest Florida – land once inhabited by the Indigenous Calusa, Tocobaga, and Seminole territory, and once inhabited by Black Seminoles and an Angolan community of maroons.
+Modern Marimba is a cultural destination for the performing arts, featuring marimba, vibraphone, and other mallet percussion keyboard music in the colonized area of Southwest Florida – this area was formerly Calusa, Tocobaga, and Seminole territory and was also once inhabited by Black Seminoles and an Angolan community of maroons.

 We are driven to create spaces to listen, recognize, and reflect on powerful expressions of ideas through sound – with a primary purpose to amplify and RECLAIM the musical voices of living, formerly living, and collective peoples who have been muted throughout western history through performance and education.